Jahan Qaleh

-Jahan Qaleh (جهان قلعه, also Romanized as Jahān Qal‘eh; also known as Jahan Ghal‘eh and Jān Qal‘eh) is a village in Hamzehlu Rural District, in the Central District of Khomeyn County, Markazi Province, Iran.
-At the 2006 census, its population was 243, in 62 families.
+Jahan Qaleh (جهان قلعه) (Note: Also romanized as Jahān Qal‘eh; also known as Jahan Ghal‘eh and Jān Qal‘eh) is a village in Hamzehlu Rural District of the Central District in Khomeyn County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 243 in 62 households.
+The following census in 2011 counted 184 people in 64 households.
+The 2016 census measured the population of the village as 145 people in 52 households.